Nature Park Projects

 Exhibition Nature Park House Klimmbrücke

-The interactive exhibition deals with the following topics: The dynamics of the Lech River with the decisive factors of change.
-The unique flora and fauna The history of the nature park The history of flood protection The exhibition of the nature park house is to
+The interactive exhibition deals with the following topics: The dynamics of the Lech with the decisive factors of change.
+The unique flora and fauna The history of the nature park The history of flood protection The exhibition of the Nature Park House is to be

 learn more